Ways to Make Sunshine

 Newbery Honor author Renée Watson explores a family’s relationships and Harlem—its history, culture, arts, and people.

 All Amara wants is to visit her father’s family in Harlem.
 Her wish comes true when her dad decides to bring her along on a business trip.
-She can’t wait to finally meet her extended family and stay in the brownstone … Continue reading
+She can’t wait to finally meet her extended family and stay … Continue reading

 Watch Us Rise